Feature Representation in Deep Metric Embeddings: Evaluation

-A set of experiments were undertaken to examine the presence of extra class attributes representing gender, skin tone and age.
-K-Means was initialized with random seeds and two clusters for each test.
-While it is appreciative that these attributes exist on a continuum, to understand how the representation within the embedding is structured the attributes are classified in a binary fashion.
-Therefore, dichotomic clusters are used as gender is classified as male/female, skin tone as dark/pale and age as young/old.
+} A set of experiments were undertaken to examine the extra class attributes representing gender, skin tone, and age.
+Examples of images used in these tests can be seen in Figure \ref{fig:figure2}.
+K-Means was initialised with random seeds and two clusters for each test.
+While it is appreciated that these attributes exist on a continuum, the attributes are classified in a binary fashion to understand how the representation within the embedding is structured.
+Therefore, dichotomic clusters are used as gender is classified as male/female, skin tone as dark/pale and age as young/old, where young is defined as individuals under the age of 50 and old as over 50.

-The sample sizes for each test were 100 images and the average accuracy for each test were 99.3\%, 99.3\% and 94.1\% for gender, skin tone and age, respectively, these results can been in Table \ref{tab:table1}.
-It is evident from the high clustering accuracies achieved above, that the extra class discriminative properties of gender, skin tone and age are represented within the embeddings.
+The sample sizes for each test were 100 images, each test was run five times, and the average accuracy for each test, across all test runs, was 99.3\%, 99.3\% and 94.1\% for gender, skin tone and age, respectively.
+The average accuracy represents the percentage of images assigned to the correct cluster over the number of test runs (five for this experiment).
+It is evident from the high clustering accuracies achieved above that the extra class discriminative properties of gender, skin tone and age are represented within the embeddings.